herochi/herochi/README.md

 My strength in software development is the backend, I love to analyze business logic before writing code.

-I am a person passionate about software development, who is always in constant learning.
+I'm a person passionate about software development, who is always in constant learning.

  I Currently work as Back-end Golang developer at Kiban